rbrockerhoff/SwiftChecker/README.md

 The Timing.swift file contains timing and benchmarking utilities which might come handy in other projects.
 The classes and functions in Future.swift can also be used elsewhere.

-The project should build and run with no errors, warnings or crashes on OS X 10.10b4 and Xcode 6.0b4.
-In theory if you set the target version to 10.9 it should work there (but it just crashed on beta 3, haven't tried on beta 4).
+The project should build and run with no errors, warnings or crashes on OS X 10.10b5 and Xcode 6.0b5.
+In theory if you set the target version to 10.9 it should work there (but it just crashed on beta 3, haven't tried after that).
 If you set the SDK to 10.9 too you'll get many compiler errors, so don't do that.

 There are copious comments that, hopefully, explain some of the design decisions and workarounds where necessary.
 I'm trying out various comment styles and placements; along with the new whitespace conventions, this will hopefully converge to a new and consistent coding style for my Swift source code.